| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 (which is ceramic) is available and may be put as a thin layer on

 the surface of the metallic porous coating.
+Several studies demonstrated that a thin

 layer of hydroxyapatite ceramic enhances the ingrowth of the bone